コンテンツにスキップ

 太陽みたいな、音を浴びよう。 ~この夏、マグカル大使 ピアニスト熊本マリさんと神奈川フィルハーモニーが贈るとっておきの演奏会~

-The end of the humid and depressing rainy season is in sight, and the dazzling, hot summer is just around the corner in mid-July.
-The Kanagawa Philharmonic Orchestra will hold a concert that will lead you to a positive state with a dynamic rhythm that is perfect for this season when people's hearts are bouncing and full of energy, on July 17th at Yokosuka Arts Theater and on the following day, July 18th at Minamiashigara City Cultural Hall.
+The end of the humid and depressing rainy season is in sight, and the dazzling heat of summer is just around the corner.
+The Kanagawa Philharmonic Orchestra will be holding a concert on July 17th at the Yokosuka Arts Theatre and on the following day, July 18th, at Minamiashigara City Cultural Hall, with a vibrant rhythm that will lift your spirits and lift your spirits in this season.

 The Kanagawa Philharmonic Orchestra temporarily suspended concerts last year due to the COVID-19 pandemic.
 Since last summer and this spring, they have gradually resumed their activities.
-However, various measures have been taken, such as limiting the number of performers depending on the situation and focusing on popular masterpieces and major works that make the audience feel at ease.
+However, they have taken various measures depending on the situation, such as limiting the number of performers and focusing on popular masterpieces and major works that will give audiences a sense of security.

-In the midst of all this, this concert will be a little more open and free than usual, and can be enjoyed as a glimpse into how we can overcome these difficulties.
+In the midst of all this, this concert will be a little more open and free than usual, as if it were a hope for overcoming these difficulties.

-The theme is Eastern European music.
-Pieces by Eastern European musicians include Dvorak's "New World" and Smetana's "The Moldau," which are well known to all Japanese people, even if they are not particularly knowledgeable about the region.
+The theme is Eastern European music, with pieces by Eastern European musicians such as Dvorak's "New World" and Smetana's "The Moldau," which are well known to all Japanese people, even if they are not particularly knowledgeable.

-It is a unique and attractive music with a touch of melancholy and ethnic color, which is somehow different from Western music.
-From the rhythm, you can feel the sadness of the musicians who are thinking of their homeland, where they built their unique culture and traditions after a complicated and sad history, as well as a strength of life full of love.
-Doesn't this scene somehow seem to connect with the world today?
-Especially in times like these, please experience the rhythms of Eastern Europe, which resonate deep in your heart.
+It is a unique and fascinating music with a touch of melancholy and ethnic color that is somehow different from Western music.
+Its rhythms convey a sense of sadness, as musicians long for their homeland, where they built their own culture and traditions after a complex and tragic history, but also a strength of vitality filled with love.
+Doesn't this scene somehow resonate with the world today?
+Especially in times like these, please experience the rhythms of Eastern Europe, which resonate deeply in your heart.

-And the person who will be playing this wonderful music this time will be pianist Mari Kumamoto, who will be performing with the Kanagawa Philharmonic Orchestra for the first time.
-Mari, who moved to Spain at the age of 10, specializes in Spanish music and Latin piano music, which are full of ethnic colors, and continues to convey to the audience the "sounds" she has experienced and acquired in foreign countries.
-She is a wonderful pianist who is the perfect fit for this theme.
+The wonderful music to be performed this time will be by pianist Mari Kumamoto, who will be performing with the Kanagawa Philharmonic Orchestra for the first time.
+Mari moved to Spain at the age of 10 and specializes in Spanish and Latin piano music, rich in ethnic influences.
+She continues to convey to the audience the "sounds" she has experienced and acquired in foreign countries, making her a perfect match for this theme.

-And then, she is our Magcal Ambassador.
-This time, I had the opportunity to talk to Mari Kumamoto directly.
+And then there's our Magcal Ambassador.
+This time, I had the opportunity to speak to Mari Kumamoto directly.
 Due to the COVID-19 pandemic, the interview was conducted remotely.
-We also welcomed Toru Sakakibara (hereinafter referred to as Mr. Sakakibara), the music director of the Kanagawa Philharmonic Orchestra, and the interview was very fun and intense.
+We also quickly welcomed Toru Sakakibara (hereinafter referred to as Mr. Sakakibara), music director of the Kanagawa Philharmonic Orchestra, and it was a very enjoyable and in-depth interview.

-I would like to fully convey my feelings about the concert and the power of music, along with Mari's charm.
+I would like to fully convey my thoughts about the concert and the power of music, along with Mari's charm.

-"Please tell us your thoughts about this concert being held under the special circumstances of the COVID-19 pandemic."
+"Please tell us your thoughts about this concert, which is being held under the special circumstances of the COVID-19 pandemic."

 Mari:

-"It is precisely because of the current situation that I want to share the importance of sound and the joy of sound.
+"It is precisely because of the current situation that I want to share the importance and joy of sound.

-Sensitivity is very important in staying healthy in body and mind.
+Sensitivity is extremely important for living a healthy life, both physically and mentally.
 The concert is in July.
-With summer vacation starting, both children and adults feel like letting their hair down.
-But it's not always easy to do so to the fullest.
-The Hungarian composer Franz Liszt's "Hungarian Fantasy" that we will be performing this time is a fun dance piece with a folk rhythm that you will never forget once you hear it.
+With summer vacation upon us, both children and adults feel like letting loose.
+However, it's not always possible to do so to the fullest.
+The Hungarian composer Franz Liszt's "Hungarian Fantasy" that we will be performing this time is a fun dance piece with a folk rhythm that you'll never forget once you hear it.
 So, I want you to soak up the music with your whole body, just as you soak up the sun's rays!
-That's how I want you to feel.
+That's what I want to do."

 Mr. Sakakibara:

-"This time, we have put together pieces that are not usually performed by orchestras, are enjoyable to listen to, and have a rustic, nostalgic feel that will capture the hearts of Japanese people.
+"This time, we have collected pieces that are not usually performed by orchestras, are worth listening to, and have a rustic, nostalgic feel that will capture the hearts of Japanese people.

-Although Eastern European music has become Westernized and is no longer even called "Eastern European," the rhythms and melodies born from the religions and cultures of the region remain intact, as does the free, unconventional originality.
-The theme is to bring out this essence now.
-Now that hope is slowly emerging in the world, please relax and enjoy.
+Although Eastern European music has become westernized and is no longer even called "Eastern Europe," it still retains the rhythms and melodies born from the religions and cultures of the region, as well as a free and unconventional originality.
+The theme is to bring out this now.
+Now that hope is gradually emerging in the world, please relax and enjoy the music.

 "Surprisingly, this is your first time performing with the Kanagawa Philharmonic Orchestra.
 How do you feel about that?"